BaseMax/grpc-voting-system-ts/README.md

 - **TypeScript:** The project is built using TypeScript for both frontend and backend development.
 - **gRPC:** Utilize gRPC technology for efficient and secure communication between different components.
 - **Node.js:** Use Node.js for the backend server implementation.
-- **React:** Develop the frontend interfaces and user interactions using the React framework.
 - **Database:** Store voter profiles, candidate information, and election data in a suitable database.
 - **Authentication:** Implement user authentication using secure tokens to protect voter data.
 - **Real-Time Updates:** Utilize gRPC streaming for real-time vote count updates and notifications.